IanLewis42/GravStorm/readme.txt

   1 - Tiled map

 o display_map <filename> only png format supported.
 REQUIRED Image to display, or images of all the tiles, arranged with eight tiles per row.
 If tiles, each tile must be 64x64 pixels, so the whole image must be (8*64) x (n*64) pixels, where n=number of tiles/8.
+The first tile must be entirely empty space, i.e. contain no objects that the ship could collide with.
   Tiles are displayed 'normal' size;  single image maps are displayed double size.

+o background <filename> only png format supported.
+  This should specift a 128x128 image which will be used as a scrolling 'parallax' background.
+Currently only works for tiled maps (type 1)

+o bg_fade <value>
+  Specifying this enables background fadng.
+This means that the background will be invisible at the top of the map, and become more visible as you go down.
+The value is the diatance from the top (in pixels) where the background starts to appear.

 o collision_map <filename> only png format supported.
 REQUIRED Similar to display_map, but all empty space MUST be 'magic pink' (i.e. R=255, G=0, B=255).